dataronio/CarND-Vehicle_Detection-P5/writeup_report.md

 ![alt text][image3]

 A data scaler is used for the features data.
-It is found in the eigth block of code as `X_scaler`.
+It is found in the eighth block of code as `X_scaler`.
 This transforms the data columnwise to be mean zero and unit variance.
-The image data is subject to a train test split of .80/.20 percent.
+The image data is subject to a train test split of 80/20 percent.
 In the ninth block of code, a Support Vector machine with linear kernel is estimated on the training data.
 The test accuracy is rather high at .9893.
 I also estimate an ensemble of decision trees and get a test accuracy of .9797.
 This is also rather good but I went with the linearSVC classifier in this project.

 ### Sliding Window Search ###

 The basic principle of the sliding windows search is to use multiple scales of overlapping windows to detect vehicles on the road.
 As the camera is front-facing on our car.
 We are not likely to detect vehicles in the top half of the image.
-Cars far from our car will by perspective look small and be clustered in a tight band around the middle of the image.
+Cars that are far from our car will by perspective look small and be clustered in a tight band around the middle of the image.

 We can see an example of the finest scale grid in the image below: